 Slavery in George Washington’s World

 George Washington’s home at Mount Vernon was also the residence of over 300 enslaved individuals whose lives, labor, and legacy helped shape the 18th century.
-Through new interpretations of written records and archaeological evidence, the individual narratives of Billy Lee, Priscilla, Hercules, Caroline Branham, and others create learning opportunities that can broaden students’ understanding of slavery.
+Through new interpretations of written records and archaeological evidence, the individual narratives of William Lee, Priscilla, Hercules, Caroline Branham, and others create learning opportunities that can broaden students’ understanding of slavery.
 This program will explore the challenge of teaching slavery and race in today’s classroom.
 Primary sources will illuminate the choices enslaved people had, what their daily lives were like, and how Washington and those enslaved at Mount Vernon shaped each other’s lives on the estate and on the national stage.

 The Great Experiment: George Washington and the Founding of the U.S. Government

 The Constitutional Convention, the ratification of the Constitution, and the first presidency are recognized as political milestones for George Washington and our nation’s founding.
 Explore the controversy, challenges, and opportunities of inventing a nation and the presidency in the context of the 18th century.
 Sessions at the Washington Library will highlight diverse primary sources, like artwork, place, and documents and model interactive activities that support student learning.
 Experiences at Washington’s historic Mount Vernon shape the complex portrayal of a man who embraced his responsibilities as a citizen, and whose contemporaries looked to him for leadership.